dwt2/gerrit-saml-plugin-with-group-support/README.md

 Default is `DisplayName`

+**saml.computedDisplayName**: Set to compute display name attribute from first and last names.

+Default is false.

+**saml.firstNameAttr**: Gerrit will look for an attribute with this name in the assertion to find the first name of the user.
+Only used, when `computedDisplayName` is set to true.
+If the attribute is not found, the NameId from the SAML assertion is used instead.

+Default is `FirstName`

+**saml.lastNameAttr**: Gerrit will look for an attribute with this name in the assertion to find the last name of the user.
+Only used, when `computedDisplayName` is set to true.
+If the attribute is not found, the NameId from the SAML assertion is used instead.

+Default is `LastName`

 **saml.emailAddressAttr**: Gerrit will look for an attribute with this name in the assertion to find a the email address of the user.
 If the attribute is not found, the NameId from the SAML assertion is used instead.